tsundberg/gradle-cucumber-runner/README.md

 This will call Cucumber with the argument `--help`.
 Unfortunately, Gradle requires that each command line option is followed by a value.
 It is `please` above.
 However, it could be anything.

 ### Trouble shooting

+#### Java 8 is required

+The plugin is build using Java 8 and gradle must be executed with Java 8 or newer.

 #### The cucumber command executed